ozcan/lprof/README.md

 # lprof
 Experimental line profiler library for Python 3 that can be used to profile apps with multithreading/multiprocessing implemented in pure Python.

-# Why?
+# Motivation
 I have been using Robert Kern's line_profiler library to profile my code for a long time.
 Which is a solid library but the only downside is, Unfortunately it does only work on the main thread.
-In order to profile my code, I had to modify my source code to turn it to single threaded one forth and back multiple times.
-In the end I decided to take a shot and implement my own simple library that can be used with multithreading/multiprocessing code.
+In order to profile my code, I had to modify my source code to turn it to single threaded one.
+In the end I decided to experiment with Abstract Source Trees and implement my own simple library that can be used with multithreading/multiprocessing code.

 # How does it work?
 `@profile` decorator injects code to beginning of the profiled function.
 The injected code defines timer and stat dictionaries bound to module scope, also defines a `tick()` function which later gets called after each line.